zeusthegoat/midnite-flask-app/README.md

 - Logging for server and event flow visibility
 - Unit test support with pytest
 - Status route for health checks
+- Containerized with Docker:
+  The app is now fully containerized with Docker, enabling easy portability and consistent runtime environments across development, testing, and production.
+- Infrastructure as Code with Terraform:
+  Cloud infrastructure, including the EC2 instance used for deployment, is provisioned and managed declaratively via Terraform.
+This allows repeatable, version-controlled environment setup and easier collaboration.
+- Automated CI/CD Pipeline with GitHub Actions:
+  GitHub Actions workflows automate building, testing, and publishing the Docker image on every push to main (predominantly because my os is too old to support Docker so I needed a realible way to publish the Docker image lol).
+Another workflow automatically deploys the updated image to the EC2 instance.
+  This setup ensures:
+   - Continuous integration with automated tests.
+   - Continuous deployment to a live server.
+   - Versioning and audit trails for both app code and infrastructure changes.
+- Improved Developer Experience:
+  Developers can now run the app locally using Docker or use the publicly deployed API running on EC2, reducing setup complexity and environment inconsistencies.

 # Running unit tests
 Tests live in tests/ directory.
 Run with "pytest"
 Each alert rule has its own test file and logic to ensure isolated correctness.

 # Optional Frontend
-Visit http://127.0.0.1:5000 to use a basic HTML tester for the /event endpoint (you must be running the server)
+Visit http://127.0.0.1:5000 or http://18.133.180.34/ to use a basic HTML tester for the /event endpoint (you must be running the server)